 The last post took me way too long to write (like an entire month), and I think it’s the format of trying to step through every single change, every single time that’s slowing me down.
 We’re going to be moving into program sizes where that just isn’t going to work.
 But before we make that jump, I want to do some clean-up on our last program, the Huddle Room.

-Continue reading “HTML5 Cleanup”Category: html5
+Continue reading “HTML5 Cleanup”HTML5 Huddle Room

 For our first room type, we’re going to program a very simple huddle room.
 It will focus around a PC-based codec that we won’t control directly.
 These spaces are typically low-cost and plentiful, but only allow 3 or 4 people to use them.